Approved awarding body recognition

 HHF Training keeps the process simple, structured and focused on what your organisation needs.

-Discuss your setting, staff groups, priorities, concerns and preferred delivery format.
+Discuss your setting, staff groups, priorities, concerns and intended professional outcomes.

 Identify confidence levels, AI risks, policy gaps, assessment concerns and practical training needs.